browndeer/lolcode-spec/v2.0/lolcode-spec-v2.0.md

 *(from 1.1)*

-Variable identifiers may be in all small or lowercase letters (or a mixture of the two).
+Variable identifiers may be in all lowercase or uppercase letters (or a mixture of the two).
 They must begin with a letter and may be followed only by other letters, numbers, and underscores.
 No spaces, dashes, or other symbols are allowed.
 Variable identifiers are CASE SENSITIVE – "cheezburger", "CheezBurger" and "CHEEZBURGER" would all be different variables.

 ### Declaration and Assignment